1953 Iranian coup d'état: Background

-The British occupational force withdrew from Iran after the end of the war.
+The British occupation force withdrew from Iran after the end of the war.
 However, under Stalin, the Soviet Union partly remained by sponsoring two People's Democratic Republics within Iran's borders.
 The related conflict was ended when the US lobbied for the Iranian Army to reassert control over the two occupied territories.
-The earlier agreed-upon Soviet-Iranian oil agreement would never be honored.
-Nationalist leaders in Iran became influential by seeking a reduction in long-term foreign interventions in their country—especially the oil concession which was very profitable for the West and not very profitable for Iran.
+The earlier agreed-upon Soviet–Iranian oil agreement would never be honored.
+Nationalist leaders in Iran became influential by looking for a reduction in long-term foreign interventions in their country—especially the oil concession which was profitable for the West and little profitable for Iran.

 U.S. objectives in the Middle East remained the same between 1947 and 1952 but its strategy changed.
 Washington remained "publicly in solidarity and privately at odds" with Britain, its World War II ally.
 Britain's empire was steadily weakening, and with an eye on international crises, the U.S. re-appraised its interests and the risks of being identified with British colonial interests.
 "In Saudi Arabia, to Britain's extreme disapproval, Washington endorsed the arrangement between ARAMCO and Saudi Arabia in the 50/50 accord that had reverberations throughout the region."

 Iran's oil had been discovered and later controlled by the British-owned AIOC.
 Popular discontent with the AIOC began in the late 1940s: a large segment of Iran's public and a number of politicians saw the company as exploitative and a central tool of continued British imperialism in Iran.